guieiras/yugioh-virtual-scoreboard/README.md

-# Remote Duels Show
+# Yu-Gi-Oh!
+Virtual Scoreboard

-Remote controllable Life Points calculator to be used as a widget on your Remote Duel video source.
+Remote controllable Life Points calculator to be used as a widget on your Remote Duel video source or real-time score on videos and livestreams.

 ![Screen](https://user-images.githubusercontent.com/16104013/117220372-7c511b80-addd-11eb-887c-77de5b4c9396.png)

-You can use a virtual camera provider like OBS or Streamlabs to build your composition with your webcam and the browser view.
+You can use a software like OBS or Streamlabs to build a composition with your video camera and the web component.

 ## Getting Started